csixteen/fraud-detection/README.md

 1. Records the transaction to the **Main Data Store**.
 2. Updates the aggregated information in Redis (more on this later).

+## Keeping track of global transactions with Kafka Mirror

+Each region will have its own Redis and Kafka clusters.
+However, every region must have the same "view of the world" (eventually).
+The Kafka cluster will ensure that this happens, within a reasonable amount of time, by replicating certain topics.
+Effectively, the cluster in each region will have (at least) two topics: one to register what happens in that region and another that registers what happens in every other region.
+Let's call this second topic the **Mirror topic**.
+Once a Payment Provider makes an HTTP request, the transaction is recorded in Kafka, on the topic with events for that particular region.
+However, the transactions recorded in this topic will also be *mirrored* to the **Mirror topic** of all the other regions.
+The Kafka cluster on each region will also have a process consuming new transactions that arrive at the **Mirror topic** and store them in Redis.